earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

 funnel: 3
 last_modified_at: 2023-07-14
 ---
-**This article teaches you how to optimize build systems.
-If you use Docker and Makefiles, Earthly can streamline your build process with its containerized, scriptable approach.
-[Learn how Earthly integrates with your workflow](/).**
+**This article guides you through optimizing build systems.
+Frustrated with complex Makefiles and Dockerfiles?
+Earthly streamlines your build process, offering a uniform and sustainable method.
+[Discover Earthly's advantages](/).**

 <!-- vale WritingSuggestions.Cliches = NO -->
 <!-- vale HouseStyle.EG = NO -->